zacharybretton/NIBS_PVT/README.md

 This PsychoPy experiment measures sustained attention and reaction time (RT) by requiring participants to press the **SPACEBAR** as quickly as possible when a red counter appears on the screen.

-This experiment is a fork of the original PVT experiment developed by Erik Marsja:
+This experiment is a fork of the original PsychoPy PVT experiment developed by Erik Marsja:
 [https://www.marsja.se/psychomotor-vigilance-task-psychopy-pvt](https://www.marsja.se/psychomotor-vigilance-task-psychopy-pvt)

 ## Instructions